flame/blis/docs/Discord.md

 ## Obtaining the invite link

-Ever since the BLIS Discord server was created in 2021, we envisioned one day posting a permanent invite link in the official documentation (i.e., the [README.md](README.md) or a related markdown document).

-However, due to a (perhaps irrational) concern for spammers, scammers, data-mining bots, and the like, we hesitated.
-Eventually, though, we decided to try it out.

-While we do not have access to an official Captcha-like service to confirm that you are, indeed, a human interested in the BLIS community, we have our own creative way of obscuring the link from all but the most sophisticated software.
-(And honestly, if your bot figures out our invite link, it probably deserves a chance to join us since it might be sentient.)
+Since we do not have access to an official Captcha-like service to confirm that you are, indeed, a human interested in the BLIS community, we have instead obfuscated our link in a way that should be easy for a human to unmangle.

-Once you decipher the invite link, you shouldn't enter it into your web browser immediately.
-Instead, copy it to your clipboard so it's ready to use in the appropriate step within the next section, [Joining the BLIS server](#joining-the-blis-server).

 Here's an example invite link (for demonstration purposes only): `https://discord.gg/abC2jUVeip`

 Notice that the link consists of `https://discord.gg/` followed by a 10-character string consisting of lower- and upper-case letters, and (typically) one numerical digit.

-As an interested human, you'll need to reconstruct the 10-character string from the mangled string that we provide by removing the dashes and equal signs.
+Our invite link may be found below. *However*, you must first unmangle the URL by removing the dashes and equal signs.

-Our invite link is: `https://discord.gg/e-Zx=p-z9=p-Ks=x`.
+The BLIS Discord invite link is: **https://discord.gg/e-Zx=p-z9=p-Ks=x** .

 Note that this link may change from time to time.
 (But this will only affect people who have not yet joined.)

+Once you decipher the invite link, you shouldn't enter it into your web browser immediately.
+Instead, copy it to your clipboard so it's ready to use in the appropriate step within the next section, [Joining the BLIS server](#joining-the-blis-server).

 ## Joining the BLIS server